endless-sky/endless-sky-wiki/CreatingOutfits.md

 ### Outfit attributes

 Outfits work by modifying the attributes of your ship.
 Many of the attributes are in units of heat or energy per frame; a frame is 1/60th of a second.
 All attributes stack.
 For example, if you install two of the same scanner, your scanning range doubles.
 If you install two shield generators, your shield regeneration doubles.

+Most attributes are given as a single number, but there are a few "special" attributes:

+* `category`: which outfitter category to show this outfit in.
+The category must be one of the following:
+  * "Guns"
+  * "Turrets"
+  * "Secondary Weapons"
+  * "Ammunition"
+  * "Systems"
+  * "Power"
+  * "Engines"
+  * "Hand to Hand"
+  * "Special"
+* `"flare sprite"`: for thrusters, the image that is drawn at each of the engine [hardpoints](https://github.com/endless-sky/endless-sky/wiki/CreatingShips) when the thruster is firing.
+* `"flare sound"`: for thrusters, the sound that is played when the thruster is firing.
+* `"afterburner effect"`: the [effect](https://github.com/endless-sky/endless-sky/wiki/CreatingEffects) that is created for every frame that the afterburner is firing.
+Afterburner effects can last for multiple frames, leaving a trail behind the ship.
+* `"thumbnail"`: the thumbnail image to use for the outfit in the outfitter.
+Outfit thumbnails should be no larger than 360x360 for the @2x sprite and 180x180 for the normal-resolution sprite.
+* `"description"`: a paragraph of text to show in the outfitter.
+To define multiple paragraphs, you can add more than one "description" line.

-The attributes include:
+The other attributes include:

 * `afterburner energy`: energy consumed by the afterburner in one frame.
 * `afterburner fuel`: fuel consumed by the afterburner in one frame.